 - National and International protein-related events in Canada to discuss innovation in canola

-- Provincial consultations to develop the future strategy for plant-based protein to ensure canola is part of that conversation
+- Monitoring and consultations of The Manitoba Protein Advantage to develop the future strategy for plant-based protein to ensure canola is part of that conversation.